 Read more about Minster Lovell Hall's history.

 Access: Paths are gravelled or dirt, and may be uneven.

 Parking: The site sits at the end of a narrow lane with no parking.
-Please use the small car park that serves St Kenelm's Church and is roughly a five minute walk from the site.
+Please use the small car park which serves St Kenelm's Church and which is roughly a five minute walk from the site.

 Facilities: There are no toilet facilities at this property.